 What does a sparrow see?
-Science can explain how a sparrow sees colour, movement and so on, but it can’t relay the actual experience of seeing.
-You’d need a sparrow gifted with the ability to describe what it sees in a language better than, “Chirp, chirp,” for a human to understand.
+Science can explain how a sparrow sees colour, movement and so on, but she can’t relay the actual experience of seeing.
+You’d need a sparrow gifted with the ability to describe what she sees in a language better than, “Chirp, chirp,” for a human to understand.

 We can imagine and simulate birdlike seeing with drones, skydiving and literature, but the experience itself: of bird seeing, as bird in bird form within bird reality, is unavailable to us.
 The same holds true for other animals and people too.

 It’s like the chorus to Nik Kershaw’s song that goes, “Wouldn’t it be good to be in your shoes, even if it was for just one day.
 And wouldn’t it be good, if we could wish ourselves away.
 Wouldn’t it be good to be on your side, the grass is always greener over there.
 And wouldn’t it be good, if we could live without a care” (Wouldn’t It Be Good).
 Of course Nik is singing about wanting to be in the shoes of a lover and sparrows don’t normally wear shoes; nevertheless, a feeling of dissatisfaction with one’s life is common.